leggettc18/portfolio-source/content/projects/space-game/index.md

 categories = ["Portfolio"]
 github = "https://github.com/leggettc18/space-game"
 portfolio_score = 500
+image = "space-game.gif"
 +++

 This is a very simple space shooter game written entirely in JavaScript.
 The goal of this was not to make a very compelling or ground-breaking game, but to demonstrate what I believe are best practices, based on what I was able to find online.